Poplar Ridge Farms

 - Farm staff are encouraged to utilize second-quality produce for their own consumption

-Educational Opportunities: All aspect of organic market farming, from propagation through marketing, will be experienced.
+Educational Opportunities: All aspects of organic market farming, from propagation through marketing, will be experienced.
+Other opportunities assisting with livestock management are possible.

 Skills Desired: Must be able to work in the heat and humidity of Virginia in the summer.
 Preference for those with previous outdoor job experience, i.e. landscaping, etc.

-Meals: We encourage workers to utilize produce from the farm for their own use, but meals will be the responsibility of the worker.
+Meals: We encourage workers to utilize produce from the farm for their own use and to enjoy meals with one another, but meals will be the responsibility of the team members.

 Preferred method of Contact: email